axadam/Numerical/README.md

   * `first(where:)` - a variant of the Standard Library function where the closure also has access to the preceding element.

   * `until(minIter:maxIter:_)` - finds the first element after minIter and before maxIter satisfying the predicate, or the last element it processed otherwise.
-It returns an `IterativeResult` value that tells how many elements it saw and how it exited.
+It returns an `UntilValue` that tells how many elements it saw and how it exited.
 Available with the closure seeing only the last element or also seeing the preceding element.

 * Approximate Equality - methods for determing if two `FloatingPoint` numbers are close to each other in a way useful for numerical computations.
 This introduces an `EqualityTarget` type which let's you specify if the number you are comparing to is known to be zero or only might be zero, and an `EqualityTolerance` type which lets you specify tolerance both relatively and absolutely.
 If you know you are comparing to zero there is an option to provide a value relative to which tolerance will be calculated.
 Several preset tolerances are provided as static members to represent best practices of different strictness.